 Hemlock Woolly Adelgid (HWA)

 HWA looks like a tiny ball of cotton attached to twigs at the base of needles on hemlock trees.
 This tiny, aphid-like insect produces a dense mass of waxy hairs to protect it during cold weather, which is the cottony ball that’s visible on the twig.
 An interesting aspect of its biology is that it actually grows during the winter and through to early summer.
-During summer and fall is very tiny, without the waxy fluff; it finds a place at the base of a needle and waits for the end of fall, when it will begin to grow and produce waxy fibers covering its body.
+During summer and fall HWA is very tiny, without the waxy fluff; it finds a place at the base of a needle and waits for the end of fall, when it will begin to grow and produce waxy fibers covering its body.
 The best time for HWA detection is between February and May.
 You can find it by looking at the undersides of hemlock branches.
 For a more in-depth look at HWA, you can take a look at the USDA’s HWA biology and control booklet.